Rahn-IT/frostbyte_terminal/Readme.md

 - Copy and paste via context menu or (Ctrl + Shift + C/V)
 - Color support

+If your compositor doesn't support global hotkeys, you can set a hotkey to execute `pkill -USR1 frostbyte_term`.

 ## Architecture

 Frostbyte uses the [rust ui framework iced.](https://iced.rs/)